dmlc/xgboost/doc/tutorials/saving_model.rst

 the model in a readable format like ``text``, ``json`` or ``dot`` (graphviz).
 The primary use case for it is for model interpretation or visualization, and is not supposed to be loaded back to XGBoost.
 The JSON version has a `schema
-<https://github.com/dmlc/xgboost/blob/master/doc/dump.schema>`_.
+<https://github.com/dmlc/xgboost/blob/master/doc/dump.schema>`__.
 See next section for
 more info.

 ***********
 JSON Schema
 ***********

-Another important feature of JSON format is a documented `Schema
+Another important feature of JSON format is a documented `schema
-<https://json-schema.org/>`_, based on which one can easily reuse the output model from
+<https://json-schema.org/>`__, based on which one can easily reuse the output model from
 XGBoost.
 Here is the initial draft of JSON schema for the output model (not serialization, which will not be stable as noted above).
 It's subject to change due to the beta status.
 For an example of parsing XGBoost tree model, see ``/demo/json-model``.